Marie20767/Marie20767/README.md

 - 👋 Hi, I’m Marie and based in the UK.
-- 👀 I'm interested in all things Full Stack Development.
+- 👀 I'm interested in all things React & React Native.
-- 🌱 I enjoy working with React, GraphQL and Apollo.
 - 📫 How to reach me ... marie20767@gmail.com

 <!---